datacarpentry/semester-biology/documents/contributing.md

 ### Providing feedback and getting help

-- [Provide feedback or get help](https://github.com/datacarpentry/semester-biology/issues/new) by opening a new issue at the 'Data Carpentry for Biologists' repository on GitHub (*You'll have to be logged into GitHub*).
+- [Open a new issue](https://github.com/datacarpentry/semester-biology/issues/new) at the 'Data Carpentry for Biologists' repository on GitHub (*You'll have to be logged into GitHub*).

-- Please, provide a clear description of your question, comment, or proposed change in the `Title` section and use the `Leave a comment` section for further detail or discussion.
-Select `Submit new issue` and the repository maintainers will be notified of your feedback.
+- Provide a clear description of your question, comment, or proposed change in the `Title` section and use the `Leave a comment` section for further detail or discussion.
+- Select `Submit new issue` and the repository maintainers will be notified of your feedback.
 Thanks!

+OR

-- If it is necessary for you to send your note to us some other way, please mail us at _LINK TO EMAIL_.
-We want hear from you and we want it to be easy for you.
+- You can also email us at <datacarpentrysemester@weecology.org>. (*Though we prefer organizing comments and issues on GitHub, we want hear from you and we want it to be easy.*)

 ### File Locations and Formats